buildbot/buildbot/master/docs/tutorial/firstrun.rst

 .. note::

     Buildbot does not require root access.
-Run the commands in this tutorial as a normal, unpriviledged user.
+Run the commands in this tutorial as a normal, unprivileged user.

 Let's dive in by typing at the terminal::